SgtSwagrid/hydrocarbon-isomers/README.md

 #### Counting unrooted trees.

-Defines a new notion of 'tree centre', distinct from the traditional definition (so as to avoid any notion of depth), but with similar uniqueness properties.
+I define a new notion of 'tree centre', distinct from the traditional definition (so as to avoid any notion of depth), but with similar uniqueness properties.
 A node is a centre (or bi-centre) if no adjacent subtree exceeds ⌊n/2⌋ nodes.
 Allows unrooted trees to be counted by only considering rooted trees which are centrally-rooted.

 To address any skepticism that my notion of centre is actually both unique and complete, observe that (a) moving along any edge away from a centre would produce, back in the direction travelled from, a tree of size greater than ⌊n/2⌋, and that (b) any tree without a centre could not possibly have a finite number of nodes.